-It’s October!
-Which means: The leaves are turning gorgeous colors and Pinterest is bursting with fall crafts.
-But there’s no need to wade through a sea of pumpkin-spice everything, because we’ve picked the coolest and cutest DIY tutorials — that you haven't already done a million times.
+Fall is here, friends.
+How do we know?
+Well, because the leaves are turning gorgeous colors and Pinterest is bursting with fall crafts aplenty.
+But there’s no need to wade through that particular sea of pumpkin-spice everything, because we’ve picked the coolest and cutest DIY tutorials — that you haven’t already done a million times.

 These picks are easy to do with kids, but involved (and pretty) enough that they’ll scratch your crafting itch too.
 Whether you’re looking to cook up creative treats, craft something spooky for Halloween, get into a general fall-foliage theme or DIY your Thanksgiving table decor, you’ve come to the right place.